skagankose/ada_fall_2017/index.md

 ![Image](img/patents_by_categories_stacked.png)
 *Figure 5: Number of Granted Patents in the Last Year according to CPC Categories with a Stacked Chart*

-Although this figure seems similar to [figure we draw](#last_year_patents_by_country), it is not the case since for some patents, it might be the case that they belong to multiple CPC categories.

-At this point, we wanted display these results in a more descriptive way that can reveal more insights related to patent characteristics of countries.
-We figured that spider charts can serve this purpose quite nicely.
-Again, we draw figures only for certain countries (United States, Japan, Germany and Switzerland) and the rest can be reached from our [notebook](LINK REQUIRED).
+To reveal more insights related to patent characteristics, spider charts were used to shed the light on which contry is focus on which sector.
+Below, some figures for certain countries of interest are displayed (United States, Japan, Germany and Switzerland).
+The rest can be obtained from our [notebook](LINK REQUIRED).

 <a id='patents_by_categories_spider'></a>
 ![Image](img/patents_by_categories_spider.png)
 *Figure 6: Number of Granted Patents in the Last Year according to CPC Categories with Spider Charts*

-This figures reveal that Japan and the United States hold most of their patents in the Electricity and the Physics sectors while Switzerland's patents are more concentrated on Chemistry, Humans Necessities and Physics.
+This figures reveal that Japan and the United States hold most of their patents in the Electricity and the Physics sectors while Switzerlands patents are more concentrated on Chemistry, Humans Necessities and Physics.
 Germany seems to hold significant number of patents in Transportation sector.
 It is clear from these charts that Germany and Switzerland are much more polyvalent than United States and Japan since they have highly diversified patents across many of the CPC sectors.

-With that, we conclude the first part of the project and move into more advanced analysis with sector specific investigations.

 ## 2. Sector-Specific Analysis of Granted Patents